-SCIENCE
+SCIENCE 🗱

-Science and its methods of investigation offer a way of learning that contributes to the development of an analytical and critical way of thinking.
-Inquiry is at the heart and students are guided to independently and collaboratively investigate issues through research, observation and experimentation.
+Science and its methods of investigation offer a way of learning that contributes to developing an analytical and critical way of thinking.
+Inquiry allows students to independently and collaboratively investigate issues through research, observation, and experimentation.
 Students explore the connections between science and discover the tensions and dependencies between science and morality, ethics, culture, economics, politics, and the environment.
-Students develop the ability to demonstrate critical-thinking skills to analyze and evaluate information in order to make informed judgments in a variety of contexts.
-Learning science relies on understanding and using the language of science, which involves more than simply learning technical scientific terminology.
+Students develop the ability to demonstrate critical-thinking skills to analyze and evaluate information to make informed judgments in various contexts.
+Learning science relies on understanding and using the language of science, which involves more than simply learning technical, scientific terminology.

-One of the aims of science is to help students understand and appreciate science and its implications, and to consider science as a human endeavour with benefits and limitations.
-Students will cultivate analytical, inquiring and flexible minds that pose questions, solve problems, construct explanations and judge arguments.
-They will also develop skills to design and perform investigations, evaluate evidence and reach conclusions.
-Students will build an awareness of the need to effectively collaborate and communicate, as well as apply language skills and knowledge in a variety of real-life contexts.
+Science helps students understand and appreciate science and its implications and consider it a human endeavor with benefits and limitations.
+Students will cultivate analytical, inquiring, and flexible minds that pose questions, solve problems, construct explanations and judge arguments.
+They will design and perform investigations, evaluate evidence and reach conclusions.